Vaccines & Titre Tests

 Titre (pronounced tight-er) testing is a medical alternative to routine vaccinations.
 Testing titres means testing your pet's immunity level to see if they need a vaccine boost, instead of just boosting a vaccination without knowing if they need it or not.

-A titre test is a blood test performed in a laboratory that measures the immunity levels to individual diseases.
-Dr. Jason Rowan recommends that every adult dog and cat receives a titre test before deciding to administer vaccine boosters.
+A titre test is a blood test performed in a laboratory that measures the immunity levels to individual viruses.
+Our veterinarians recommend that every adult dog and cat receives a titre test before deciding to administer vaccine boosters.
 This approach prevents over-vaccination and unnecessarily stimulating the dog or cat's immune system.

-A positive titre test means that the dog or cat has immunity to a disease, and they cannot get or spread the disease.
+A positive titre test means that the dog or cat has immunity to a virus, and they are less likely to contract or spread the virus.

 Vaccine & Titre Test Prices